dimkr/tootik/README.md

 To make the transition to authenticated pages more seamless, links in the user menu at the bottom of each page point to /users/x rather than /x, if the user is authenticated.

 All pages follow the [subscription convention](https://gemini.circumlunar.space/docs/companion/subscription.gmi), so users can "subscribe" to a user, a hashtag, posts by followed users or other activity.
 This way, tootik can act as a personal, curated and prioritized fediverse aggregator.
-In addition, /users/inbox always shows posts received within a given day, to interrupt the endless stream of incoming content, make the content consumption more intentional and prevent doomscrolling.
+In addition, feeds like /users have separators between days, to interrupt the endless stream of incoming content, make the content consumption more intentional and prevent doomscrolling.

 ## Authentication